Updated 26 Feb 18

 SharePoint (on-premises) now includes a hybrid option that allows it to work with Office 365, which eliminates some of the burden of older versions where this integration was very difficult.
 There are still some tricky aspects to that integration, including linking scenarios where users accessing files in OneDrive may be accessing content on the Office 365 My Site instead of the On-Premises’ local storage.

-These issues aren’t significant to overcome and often have practical benefits — such as working on files that all team members can easily access — but it’s a shift that may introduce some training needs for your team.
+These problems aren’t significant to overcome and often have practical benefits — such as working on files that all team members can easily access — but it’s a shift that may introduce some training needs for your team.

 Understanding Your Resources